Ron Covell Tells You Everything You Want To Know About TIG Pulse Settings | MillerWelds

 Graph of pulse cycle

-The more heat that goes into any weldment, the more chance that distortion (warping) will become a problem.
+Pulsed TIG welding is ideal when excessive heat could cause problems.
+The more heat that goes into any weldment, the more likely distortion (warping) will become a problem.
 This is most noticeable on thin metal sheets and on metals with relatively low heat conductivity, like stainless, and high-tech nickel alloys, like Inconel and Hastelloy.
 When the heat of a weld isn’t dissipated by good conductivity, it keeps the weld and the adjacent heat-affected zone at a higher temperature for a longer time, causing more distortion.
-Another instance where pulsing can really help is when welding out of position.
-Gravity always wants to pull a liquid weld downward, and if you’re welding overhead, this can be quite problematic.
-Pulsing helps keep the puddle attached to the metal and lessens its tendency to fall toward you as you’re welding.
-We’re sure you can see the benefit here!

 Photo of a welder overhead welding